 This interview surprise had been announced late Tuesday night and was described as "private" by a government official.
 Suu Kyi "lunch with the president's family after their meeting," said his side Khun Tha Myint.

-The "Lady" has become a key political interlocutor, alongside a system that needs to legitimize his reforms at a time when openly discussing the issue of the lifting of Western sanctions.
+The "Lady" has become a key political interlocutor, alongside a system that needs to legitimize his reforms at a time when openly discuss the issue of lifting of Western sanctions.

 A role for government?

-Recent rumors had reported the possible entry of the opponent to the government if elected MP.
+Recent rumors had reported the possible entry of opposing the government if elected MP.
 She had, however, rejected the hypothesis, which implies that resigned from parliament.

 But some observers lend the President intends to appoint an advisory position, perhaps in charge of reconciliation with the rebellion of ethnic minorities, with which the government is trying to negotiate lasting peace agreements.

 Thein Sein, in power since the self-dissolution of the junta in March 2011 as part of a transition controlled by the military, had been invited to Naypyidaw in August.